xImAnton/DockerSetup/README.md

 ## Contributing
 The default config contains setup flows for MongoDB and MySQL.
-Feel free to add configs for other container types.
+Feel free to add configs for other container types or make modifications to the script!